Information for Quartix Technologies plc investors

 The Board has approved the adoption of the QCA Code as its governance framework against which this statement has been prepared and will monitor the suitability of this code on an annual basis and revise its governance framework as appropriate as the Group evolves.

-The Board will continue to monitor its governance structures as the Group grows and will take action as appropriate to develop and enhance its governance functions.
+The Board will continue to monitor its governance structures and will take action as appropriate to develop and enhance its governance functions.

 10. COMMUNICATE HOW THE COMPANY IS GOVERNED AND IS PERFORMING BY MAINTAINING A DIALOGUE WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS